Measuring Your Roof

 - Divide the total square footage by 100 to determine the number of squares.

-This is pretty simple on a flat, single plane.
-It can be much more complex, however.
+This is pretty simple if you have a shed roof on a single plane.
+Roof measurements can be much more complex, however.

 How To Measure A Roof